imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing/using-ethoffline-to-sign-ethereum-transactions-on-an-offline-computer.md

 ### Using EthOffline to sign Ethereum Transactions on an Offline Computer

-It is possible to be able to sign Ethereum transactions offline using EthOffline, and to broadcast those transactions to the blockchain by using another application (EthScanner).
-This way, you can conduct transactions securely without fear of your private key being leaked.
+It is possible to be able to sign Ethereum transactions offline using EthOffline, and to then broadcast those transactions to the blockchain by using EthScanner.
+This way, you can conduct transactions securely without ever having your private key touching a online computer.

-Both applications are located online at https://ethjs.github.io/.
+Both applications (EthOffline and EthScanner) are located online at https://ethjs.github.io/.

 Here's some step-by-step instructions on how to use both tools.